mumi/EventDings/event-dispatcher-shared/Readme.md

-# EventDings Library
+# EventDispatcher Library

-This module is a collection of functions for the EventDings project.
+This module is a collection of functions for the EventDispatcher project.